carterhariss/Harvard-Architecture-Processor/README.md

 set a 32 bit number for the instruction fetched set flags for stall, flush, if a branch is taken, 32 bit branch target.

+at the posedg eof clock or negedge of reset, if reset is low, set the pc to a 32 bit 0 else if there is no stall, set the the current instruction to the next instruction

+also have combinational logic running, so if a branch is taken, set the next isntruction to the branch target value. otherwise set it equal to the current instruction + 4

+call an instance of the instruction memory with the afformentioned parameter values, with the current instruction as the input address and the fetched instruciton as the output.